 as the support inclusion, where $\suppinc{}$ is the support inclusion of $p$. \end{example}

-In light of \cref{lem:supp_crit}, we do not know which deterministic monomorphisms precisely can arise as support inclusions.
-However, at least the following is an obvious consequence of \cref{lem:supp_crit} that also arises as a special case of \cref{prop:support_pull} by taking $p$ to be the identity morphism.
+In light of \cref{lem:supp_crit}, it seems like an interesting question to ask which deterministic monomorphisms precisely can arise as support inclusions.
+While we do not know the answer, at least the following is an obvious consequence of \cref{lem:supp_crit}, which also arises as a special case of \cref{prop:support_pull} by taking $p$ to be the identity morphism.

 \begin{corollary} Every deterministic split monomorphism is its own support inclusion. \end{corollary}